 The Inner Dog LLC

-My philosophy is pretty clear and simple:
+My philosophy is clear and simple:

-No Pain, No Force, No Fear, Science Based,
+Strictly No Pain, No Force, No Fear, Science Based,

-Positive Reinforcement Training & Behavior Modification
+Trust & Bond Building Training & Behavior Modification

 I've made my share of mistakes when working with dogs and like all smart organisms, I've learned from my mistakes, have sought to do better and now I do better.
 My philosophy is not based on "old science", old anecdotes, old beliefs or human ego.
 Instead, they're based on science, the most up to date science of the canine brain, the most up to date science of the canine species, the most up to date science of canine emotion and physicality.
 Scientists, academic qualified and skilled animal behaviorists, ethologists, zoologists, veterinarians, etc. have and are exploring further who and what our dogs are, how they operate and successfully survive and thrive in their world as well as ours.
 Technology is allowing us to discover more, observe more, explore more and the simple fact is that we and our dogs are very much alike.
 Their brain and ours are structurally the same, operate the same, react to emotion the same and the behaviors as a result of emotion are the same.
 Animals on the whole survive and thrive through mutual cooperation.
 Unfortunately, humans not so much.

-Which is why it's imperative, a must that we teach without pain, force or fear.
+This is why it's imperative, a MUST that we teach without pain, force or fear.
 Which leads us right into the biggest obstacle to any successful attempt to teach: communication.
 Dogs are GREAT communicators but it's up to us to learn their language so that we can have the best possible partnership with our dogs.
 Like I said earlier, dogs can effectively communicate with almost all other species except us- WE are the variable that gets in the way.
 In order to teach, you'll have to be able to effectively communicate.
 Since we don't communicate the same way, you have to learn a new language in order to teach.
 You then have to effectively use that new language in a skillful, positive way to teach your dog what you desire.